- SUSTAINABILITY FRAMEWORK

 - STAKEHOLDER ENGAGEMENT

 Our overarching sustainability priorities and approach to Economic, Environmental and Social (“EES”) risks and opportunities are defined by our “Responsible Actions, Sustainable Future” approach.
 This approach further outlines our commitment to be ‘Economically Productive, Environmentally Protective and Socially Proactive’ with respect to people, communities and the environment.

-*Due to health, safety and hygienic concerns to curb the spread of COVID-19 pandemic, some of the Material Topics from Y2019 such as GRI 413: Local Communities (under ‘Our People and Community’ pillar) and GRI 301: Materials (under ‘Our Environment’ pillar) were deprioritised for Y2020.
+*Due to health, safety and hygienic concerns to curb the spread of COVID-19 pandemic, GRI 413: Local Communities (under ‘Our People and Community’ pillar) was deprioritised for Y2020.

 ^For more information about ‘Economic Performance’, click here.

 (updated as of Nov 2020)

 Sound corporate governance is essential in positioning and prioritising sustainability within an organisation.
 At Tune Protect, our commitment to sustainability starts at the top, with our Board of Directors (“the Board”) that is committed to provide strategic guidance, oversee the management and uphold our responsibilities to our stakeholders.
 The Board is accountable for the Group’s sustainability strategy and reviews all major disclosures and key sustainability-related matters.